Rank Two Sheaves With Low Discriminant on the Fano Threefold of Index 2 and Degree 5: Introduction

 (2) If $c_1=0$, then $c_2\ge 0$.\\ (2.1) If $c_2=0$, then $c_3\le 0$.
 In case of equality $E\cong\mathcal O_X^{\oplus 2}$.\\ (2.2) If $c_2=1$, then $c_3\le -2$, and in case of equality $E$ is included into an exact triple

 for a projective line $L\subset X$. \\ (2.3) If $c_2=2$, then $c_3\le 0$.
 In case of equality $E$ is included into an exact triple

 \end{theorem}

-In fact, in Theorem \ref{main} we obtained the given bounds on the Chern classes of objects, which are $\nu_{\alpha,\beta}$-semistable for $(\beta,\alpha)$ belonging to the closure of some open set, but Proposition \ref{2-stability} implies that Gieseker semistable sheaves are tilt-semistable everywhere above the largest wall.
+In fact, in Theorem \ref{main} we obtained the given bounds on the Chern classes of tilt-semistable objects, but Proposition \ref{2-stability} implies that Gieseker semistable sheaves are tilt-semistable everywhere above the largest wall.
 Theorem \ref{main} is formulated in terms of Chern characters, which are related to Chern classes by formula (\ref{ch}).
 Comparing the above result with the earlier works, we see that the bundle $\mathcal U$ from (1.1) is aCM.
 The sheaves from (2.3), when they are locally free, are at the same time aCM, instanton in sense of \cite{K}, and twisted by $\mathcal O_X(-1)$ Ulrich bundles.

 Theorem \ref{intro} can be considered as a step towards the description of all Gieseker semistable rank 2 sheaves on $X_5$ with a maximal class $c_3$, by induction on the discriminant.
 Based on the cases of $\mathbb P^3$ and $X_2$, we can make a conjecture that general such sheaves $E$ for $c_2(E)\gg 0$ can be described as extensions $0\to F\to E\to G\to 0$, where $F$ is isomorphic to $\mathcal O_X(-1)^{\oplus 2}$ or $\mathcal U$, and $G$ is an invertible sheaf on a smooth hyperplane section of $X$ (see Conjecture \ref{conj2} for a precise statement).
 The author also hopes that methods of \cite{Sch18}, \cite{Fano} and the present article can help to describe semistable sheaves with maximal $c_3$ on some other Fano threefolds, using semiorthogonal decompositions of their derived categories.